boazbk/tcs/lec_14_PvsNP.md

 The possibility that  $\mathbf{P}=\mathbf{NP}$ is often described as "automating creativity" and there is something to that analogy, as we often think of a creative solution, as a solution that is  hard to discover, once that "spark" hits, is easy to verify.
 But there is also an element of hubris to that statement, implying that the most impressive consequence of such an algorithmic breakthrough will be that computers would succeed in doing something that humans already do today.
-Indeed, as the manager of any mass-market film or music studio will tell you, creativity already is to a large extent automated, and as in most professions, we should expect to see  the need for humans in this process diminish with time even if $\mathbf{P}\neq \mathbf{NP}$.
+In fact, creativity already is to a large extent automated or minimized (e.g., just see how much popular media content is mass produced), and as in most professions we should expect to see  the need for humans  diminish with time even if $\mathbf{P}\neq \mathbf{NP}$.

 Nevertheless, artificial intelligence, like many other fields, will clearly be greatly impacted by an efficient 3SAT algorithm.
 For example, it is clearly much easier to find a better Chess-playing algorithm, when given any algorithm $P$, you can find the smallest algorithm $P'$ that plays Chess better than $P$.
-Moreover, much of machine learning (and statistical reasoning in general) is about finding "simple" concepts that explain the observed data, and with $\mathbf{NP}=\mathbf{P}$, we could search for such concepts automatically for any notion of "simplicity" we see fit.
+Moreover, as we mentioned above, much of machine learning (and statistical reasoning in general) is about finding "simple" concepts that explain the observed data, and with $\mathbf{NP}=\mathbf{P}$, we could search for such concepts automatically for any notion of "simplicity" we see fit.
 In fact, we could even "skip the middle man" and do an automatic search for the learning algorithm with smallest generalization error.
-Ultimately the  field of Artificial Intelligence is about trying to "shortcut" billions of years of evolution to obtain artificial programs that match (or beat) the performance of natural ones, and a fast algorithm for $\mathbf{NP}$ would provide the ultimate shortcut.^[Some people might claim that, if it  indeed holds  $\mathbf{P}=\mathbf{NP}$, then  evolution should have  already discovered the efficient 3SAT  algorithm and perhaps we _have_ to discover this algorithm too if we want  to match evolution's performance.
-At the moments there seems to be very little evidence for such a scenario.
-In fact we have some partial results showing that, regardless of whether $\mathbf{P}=\mathbf{NP}$,  many types of  "local search" or "evolutionary"  algorithms require exponential time to solve 3SAT and other $\mathbf{NP}$-hard problems.]
+Ultimately the  field of Artificial Intelligence is about trying to "shortcut" billions of years of evolution to obtain artificial programs that match (or beat) the performance of natural ones, and a fast algorithm for $\mathbf{NP}$ would provide the ultimate shortcut.^[One interesting theory is that  $\mathbf{P}=\mathbf{NP}$ and evolution has already discovered this algorithm, which we are already using without realizing it.
+At the moment, there seems to be very little evidence for such a scenario.
+In fact we have some partial results in the other direction showing that, regardless of whether $\mathbf{P}=\mathbf{NP}$,  many types of  "local search" or "evolutionary"  algorithms require exponential time to solve 3SAT and other $\mathbf{NP}$-hard problems.]

 More generally, a faster algorithm for $\mathbf{NP}$- problems would be immensely useful in any field where one is faced with computational or quantitative problems, which is basically all fields of science, math, and engineering.
 This will not only help with  concrete problems such as designing a better bridge, or finding a better drug, but also with addressing basic mysteries such as trying to find  scientific theories or "laws of nature".